ramonhagenaars/jsons/README.md

 * ``loads(s: str, cls: type = None, *args, **kwargs) -> object`` deserializes a string to an object of type ``cls``.
 * ``set_serializer(c: callable, cls: type) -> None``: sets a custom serialization function for type ``cls``.
 * ``set_deserializer(c: callable, cls: type) -> None``: sets a custom deserialization function for type ``cls``.
+* ``JsonSerializable``: a base class that allows for convenient use of the jsons features.

 ## Example with dataclasses
 ```